Enigmatic-Smile/docs/webhooks/README.md

 ## Webhooks
 **FIDEL API** uses webhooks to send transactional data and other relevant events to your server.
-For example, when a customer successfully links a card through the web form or mobile SDKs, we create a `card.link.success` event and send a POST request with the newly created card object to each of the URLs you provide.
-Currently, we have two groups of events, transaction and card related events.
-Under transactions events we have authorisation and clearing.
+For example, when a customer makes a payment with a linked Mastercard, a `transaction.auth` is sent in real-time to the specified webhooks linked to that program.
+Currently, there are two groups of events, transaction and card related events.

 <h5>Webhooks event structure.</h5>